Repair Shop Bios

 Chris is also an active player in the St. Louis area.
 From 1991-1999 his playing for the Department of Defense took him around the world, playing USO shows in US Military Clubs and Embassies as far away as Greenland and Kuwait to Saudi Arabia and Bahrain.
 In the St. Louis area, Chris is known for his R&B and classic rock playing where he has played regularly with such bands as Paradise Alley, Interstate Blues Connection, Brown Beans & Ham, Terra Nova, Trilogy and many other local bands.

 Ben Reece began apprenticing instrument repair from Saxquest's Chris Funck in 2007.
 He was a quick study taking to the trade with eager ambition.
 Ben is one of the top call jazz saxophonists in the St. Louis area playing with several local bands and working as a recording artist.
-He developed a deep appreciation for jazz at an early age formalizing his passion by receiving a jazz performance degree from Southern Illinois University-Edwardsville in 2002.
+He developed a deep appreciation for jazz at an early age, formalizing his passion by receiving his Bachelor's and Master's degrees in jazz performance from Southern Illinois University-Edwardsville.
 There he studied with two of St. Louis's top saxophone mentors, Mike Karpowicz and Jason Swagler.
 Ben has been a part of the St. Louis Music scene since the late 1990's and currently plays 100+ gig a year.
 He has been a woodwind instructor in both the private setting and in the public/private school sector.
-Currently, he is adjunct saxophone instructor in the Mehlville School District.
-Ben can currently be heard performing with the Funky Butt Brass Band, The Dave Dickey Big Band and Soul-Jazz Outfit Hip Grease.
+Ben can currently be heard performing with the Jazz St. Louis Big Band, the Phil Dunlap Quintet, and the Saxquest Nonet Jazz Orchestra.

 Audrey Denny recently joined the Saxquest repair team as our clarinet specialist where she repairs, sets-up and play tests our clarinets.
 Before arriving to St. Louis, Audrey apprenticed in clarinet repair with Morrie Backun and Elaine Ward at Backun Musical Services.
 She also worked for Conn-Selmer, Inc/Leblanc Division where she worked as a clarinet tester and instrument technician.
 At Saxquest, Audrey has apprenticed under George Bunk and Chris Funck.